intelligentplant/IntelligentPlant.Relativity/README.md

 var date = parser.ConvertToUtcDateTime("2019-11-15T08:56:25.0901821Z");
 ```

-Relative timestamps are expressed in the format `base_time [+/- offset]`, where the `base_time` matches one of the entries in the parser's `BaseTime` property, and the `offset` is a number followed by one of the duration keywords defined in the `TimeOffset` property.
-White space inside the expression is ignored and parser uses case-insensitive matching against the `base_time` and `offset` values.
+Relative timestamps are expressed in the format `base_time [+/- offset]`, where the `base_time` matches one of the keywords defined in the parser's `BaseTimeSettings` property, and the `offset` is a number followed by one of the duration keywords defined in the parser's `TimeOffsetSettings` property.
+White space inside the expression is ignored and the parser uses case-insensitive matching against the `base_time` and `offset` values.

 For the default (invariant culture) parser, the following `base_time` values can be used:

-- `NOW` (or `*`) - current time.
+* `NOW` (or `*`) - current time.
-- `SECOND` - start of the current second.
+* `SECOND` - start of the current second.
-- `MINUTE` - start of the current minute.
+* `MINUTE` - start of the current minute.
-- `HOUR` - start of the current hour.
+* `HOUR` - start of the current hour.
-- `DAY` - start of the current day.
+* `DAY` - start of the current day.
-- `WEEK` - start of the current week.
+* `WEEK` - start of the current week.
 The `CultureInfo` for the parser is used to determine what the first day of the week is.
-- `MONTH` - start of the current month.
+* `MONTH` - start of the current month.
-- `YEAR` - start of the current year.
+* `YEAR` - start of the current year.

 The following units can be used in relative timestamps with the default parser.
 Both whole and fractional quantities are allowed unless otherwise stated:

-- `MS` - milliseconds.
+* `MS` - milliseconds.
-- `S` - seconds.
+* `S` - seconds.
-- `M` - minutes.
+* `M` - minutes.
-- `H` - hours.
+* `H` - hours.
-- `D` - days.
+* `D` - days.
-- `W` - weeks.
+* `W` - weeks.
-- `MO` - months.
+* `MO` - months.
 Fractional quantities are not allowed.
-- `Y` - years.
+* `Y` - years.
 Fractional quantities are not allowed.

 Examples:

-- `NOW + 15S` - current time plus 15 seconds.
+* `NOW + 15S` - current time plus 15 seconds.
-- `*-10y` - current time minus 10 years.
+* `*-10y` - current time minus 10 years.
-- `day-0.5d` - start of current day minus 0.5 days (i.e. 12 hours).
+* `day-0.5d` - start of current day minus 0.5 days (i.e. 12 hours).
-- `MONTH` - start of the current month.
+* `MONTH` - start of the current month.
-- `YEAR + 3MO` - start of current year plus 3 calendar months.
+* `YEAR + 3MO` - start of current year plus 3 calendar months.

 Base time values are converted to absolute times relative to a given `DateTime`.
 If no `DateTime` is specified when parsing a timestamp, the current time for the parser's time zone is used.
-The following example demonstrates how to parse a relative timestamp:
+The following example demonstrates how to parse a relative timestamp specifying 6 hours after the start of the current calendar day in the parser's time zone:

 ```csharp
 var date = parser.ConvertToUtcDateTime("DAY+6H");